Category Archives: Places

 An unassuming meeting point emerges in the refuge of trees amid the madness of Shibuya scramble crossing – the Hachiko statue.
 The story of Hachiko had a massive impact on me – it poked and prodded the grief in me and left me bawling the first time I read about it.
 If Japan was my pilgrimage, this was my temple.

-Two worlds collide 200 meters from Tokyo station as the imperial palace gardens emerge – the traditional and modern while in my mind, it was Shanghai and New York.
+Two worlds collide 200 meters from Tokyo station as the imperial palace gardens emerge – the traditional and modern – while in my mind the contrast felt like Shanghai and New York.
 On the final day of my trip to this city, I took to strolling this area.

 Heat picked up and a stones throw away from the main station, I found refuge in the quiet streets

-Old posters from my part of the world, sold as speciality items here evoked a chuckle.
+Old posters from my part of the world, sold as speciality items here made me chuckle.

 Drip coffee is now my new favourite way to drink this beverage.